Trainspotting (film): Pre-production

 McGregor read books about crack and heroin to prepare for the role.
 He also went to Glasgow and met people from the Calton Athletic Recovery Group, an organisation of recovering heroin addicts, who play the opposing football team in the opening credits.
 He was taught how to cook up heroin with a spoon using glucose powder.
 McGregor considered injecting heroin to better understand the character, but eventually decided against it.
 Many of the book's stories and characters were dropped to create a cohesive script of adequate length.
 Danny Boyle had his actors prepare by making them watch older films about rebellious youths like The Hustler and A Clockwork Orange.

 Principal photography

 Trainspotting was shot in mid-1995 over seven weeks on a budget of £1.5 million with the cast and crew working out of an abandoned cigarette factory in Glasgow.

 Due to time constraints and a tight budget, most scenes were done in one take, which contributed to the grungy look of the film.
 For example, when Renton sinks into the floor after overdosing on heroin, the crew built a platform above a trap door and lowered the actor down.
 The faeces in the 'Worst Toilet in Scotland' scene was made from chocolate.

-Although set in Edinburgh, almost all of the film was shot in Glasgow, apart from the opening scenes which were shot in Edinburgh, and the final scenes which were shot in London.
+Despite the film being set in Edinburgh, almost the entirety of it was shot in Glasgow; the only scene that was actually filmed in the former was the opening chase scene.